aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 ### [`aiida-plugin-cutter`](https://github.com/aiidateam/aiida-plugin-cutter/)

-Not only when writing papers it can be hard to start from a blank page, but so it might be as well when beginning with a new AiiDA plugin (or any software project, really).
+Not only when writing papers can it be hard to start from a blank page, but also when beginning with the development of a new AiiDA plugin (or any software project, really).
 To help you out with this, the `aiida-plugin-cutter` provides a cookiecutter template for an AiiDA plugin.[^7] It contains - in the typical expected directory structure - a barebone `Calculation` class (derived from `CalcJob`, and implementing the two main methods `define` and `prepare_for_submission`), a minimal `Parser` class, a command-line-interface (CLI), tests, and some CI/CD, such as `pre-commit` and GitHub Actions setup.
 It therefore provides you everything you need to get started to contribute to the [AiiDA plugin registry](https://aiidateam.github.io/aiida-registry/) yourself!